-If you are applying as a nondegree seeking student, you should request an official transcript or statement of degree from the institution granting your highest degree.
+Applicants applying as a non-degree graduate student must request an official transcript or statement of degree from the institution granting your highest degree.

-You may have all materials sent to School of Graduate Studies, Western Illinois University, Sherman Hall 116, Macomb, IL 61455.
+All admission materials may be sent to the School of Graduate Studies, Western Illinois University, 1 University Circle, Sherman Hall 116, Macomb, IL 61455.